 Brittany is rich in Celtic links, not just with Cornwall, but with Ireland, Scotland and Wales.
 You’ll hear the Celtic influence in the Breton language, in the music, and also in the rich store of myths and legends.
 If your family are fans of the BBC series Merlin, don’t miss the legendary Broceliande forest – now part of the Forest of Paimpont – to follow in the footsteps of Merlin and Arthur.
 There’s a different kind of magic on the moorland around the Monts d’Arrée where mischievous pixies called korrigans roam, and in the small town of Huëlgoat where the woodland of The Chaos is littered with huge boulders supposedly thrown by an angry giant.

-4. Visit an island
+5. Visit an Breton island